nitinshk/skincare-tracking-website/README.md

 CSS: Styled the website to create an inviting and soothing user experience.

 JavaScript: Added interactive features and functionalities to enhance user engagement.

+Pyhton : Used python for the tracking of daily skin care routine.

 Features
 Browse through a variety of facial remedies and skincare routines.